Antisemitism in the Arab world: Lebanon

 Al-Manar recently aired a drama series, called The Diaspora, which is based on historical antisemitic allegations.
 BBC reporters who watched the series said that: Correspondents who have viewed The Diaspora note that it quotes extensively from the Protocols of the Elders of Zion, a notorious 19th-century publication used by the Nazis among others to fuel race hatred.

 In another incident, an Al-Manar commentator recently referred to "Zionist attempts to transmit AIDS to Arab countries".
 Al-Manar officials deny broadcasting antisemitic incitement and state that their position is anti-Israeli, not antisemitic.
 However, Hezbollah has directed strong rhetoric both against Israel and Jews, and it has cooperated in publishing and distributing outright antisemitic literature.
 The government of Lebanon has not criticized continued broadcast of antisemitic material on television.

 Due to protests by the CRIF umbrella group of French Jews regarding allegations of antisemitic content, French Prime Minister Jean-Pierre Raffarin called for a ban on Al-Manar broadcasting in France on December 2, 2004, just two weeks after al-Manar was authorised to continue broadcasting in Europe by France's media watchdog agency.
 On December 13, 2004, France's highest administrative court banned Hizbullah's Al-Manar TV station on the grounds that it consistently incites racial hatred and antisemitism.

 Yemen

 The 1940s and the establishment of Israel saw rapid emigration of Jews out of Yemen, in the wake of anti-Jewish riots and massacres.
 By the late 1990s, only several hundred remained, mainly in a northwestern mountainous region named Sa'ada and town of Raida.
 Houthi members put up notes on the Jews' doors, accusing them of corrupting Muslim morals.
 Eventually, the Houthi leaders sent threatening messages to the Jewish community: "We warn you to leave the area immediately....
 We give you a period of 10 days, or you will regret it."

 On 28 March 2021, 13 Jews were forced by the Houthis to leave Yemen, leaving four elderly Jews the only Jews still in Yemen.

-Arab newspapers

-Many Arab newspapers, such as Al-Hayat Al-Jadidah, the Palestinian Authority's official newspaper, often write that "the Jews" control all the world's governments, and that "the Jews" plan genocide on all the Arabs in the West Bank.
-Others write less sensational stories, and state that Jews have too much of an influence in the United States government.
-Often the leaders of other nations are said to be controlled by Jews.
-Articles in many official Arab government newspapers claim that The Protocols of the Elders of Zion, reflects facts, and thus points to an international Jewish conspiracy to take over the world.